douglasgreen/outlines/society/philosophy/books.en.md

 ## Michael Sandel (1953-present)

-### "Justice" (2009)
+### "Justice: What's the Right Thing to Do?"
+(2009)

 Michael J. Sandel's book "Justice" explores the complex and often subjective nature of justice, urging readers to question their own beliefs and societal norms.
 Sandel uses a variety of philosophical perspectives to examine what justice means and how it can be applied in real-world scenarios.

 #### Key Themes and Philosophical Perspectives

 1. **Subjectivity of Justice**: Sandel emphasizes that perceptions of justice are subjective and have evolved over time.
 He presents philosophical questions such as whether it is right to sacrifice one life to save many, or if taxing the rich to help the poor is fair.
 These questions highlight how justice is influenced by individual values, experiences, and societal norms.

 2. **Philosophical Exploration**: The book delves into various philosophical theories, including those of Aristotle, Kant, and Rawls, to sharpen our understanding of justice.
 Sandel encourages readers to compare these theories and assess their relevance to modern societal issues, such as taxation and same-sex marriage.

 3. **Libertarianism**: Sandel discusses the libertarian view that justice is about maximizing individual freedom, as long as it does not infringe on others' freedoms.
 This perspective has significant implications for political and economic policies, advocating minimal government interference.

 4. **John Rawls' Theory**: Rawls' concept of the "veil of ignorance" is explored as a way to determine fair principles of justice.
 This thought experiment suggests that justice should be determined without knowledge of one's social status, leading to principles that protect basic freedoms and promote equality.

 5. **Aristotle's Purpose of Justice**: Aristotle's view is that justice is about achieving the "good life" and is closely tied to morality.
 Sandel uses this perspective to discuss contemporary issues, such as the role of cheerleaders or the purpose of marriage, urging readers to consider the intentions behind social practices.

 6. **Common Good**: Sandel argues that justice should be rooted in policies that promote the common good.
 This involves fostering a society where citizens are committed to shared values and ethical debates, rather than focusing solely on individual rights.

 #### Conclusion

 Sandel's "Justice" is a thought-provoking exploration of moral and ethical questions that challenge readers to reconsider their views on justice.
 By examining different philosophical perspectives, Sandel provides a framework for understanding justice in a complex, pluralistic society.
 The book encourages a deeper engagement with moral questions and a commitment to the common good, making it a valuable read for anyone interested in ethics and philosophy.

 ## Sam Harris (1967-present)